phelipetls/blog/content/posts/introduction-to-ansible/index.md

 # Loops

-You may eventually need a loop to accomplish a task.

-For example, the following task will build `dwm`, `slock` and `dmenu` from source, by running `sudo make install` in their directories:
+You may need a loop to accomplish a task.
+For example, the following task will build `dwm`, `slock` and `dmenu` from source, by running `sudo make install` in each directory containing the source code:

 ```yaml
 - name: Build and install suckless tools